Unified state power: China

-State power is unified, delegated, coordinated, and controlled
+Vietnam

 The Vietnamese unified power tradition stresses that state power emanates from the sovereign people and is delegated by them to the Vietnamese SSOP.
 This is why, according to Vietnamese academic Nguyễn Anh Phương, Vietnam's constitution designates the SSOP, the National Assembly of Vietnam, as "the highest representative body of the People" and as the state's supreme state organ of power.
 Because of the role granted to the SSOP and the lower-level state organs of power, the constitution makes clear that "The People shall exercise the state power in the form of direct democracy and of representative democracy through the National Assembly, People’s Councils and other state agencies."

 Nguyễn Văn Đáng, a party researcher, argues that unified power means that Vietnam does not practice the separation of powers as observed in Western liberal democracies.
 He further explains that in Vietnam, state organs operate based on the principle of division of labour, where each organ is assigned distinct functions and jurisdiction.
 However, these organs do not function independently; instead, they collaborate with one another, ensuring that each organ fulfills its role while also monitoring the activities of the others.

 Unlike the separation of powers model, Nguyễn Văn Đáng argues, state organs within a unified power framework coordinate and collaborate with one another.
 Rather than functioning as counterweights that restrict each other, they act as partners.
 This contrasts with the traditional separation of power model, he argues, where independent state branches maintain checks and balances over each other.

 Vietnamese legal theorist Nguyễn Anh Phương posits that the mechanisms of delegation, coordination, and control are established through several factors.
 First, power is delegated to the SSOP by the people.
 Second, the SSOP, by codifying a constitution and adopting laws, establishes the framework of delegation, coordination, and control of the other state organs.
 Third, there is a focus on the SSOP's coordination and control over these state organs.
 Lastly, the process includes a balanced and effective examination and restraint of mutual power, carried out during the execution of specific tasks and powers as prescribed by law.
 All this ensures that the disparate state organs, unlike in separation of powers system, work with the same end in mind, according "Although the three powers of the legislature, executive and judiciary have different functions, tasks and powers, they are all unified in the common political goal of building a state of rich people, strong country, democratic, fair and civilised society as our Party has pointed out."